mikkokko/csgo_gc/README.md

 # csgo_gc

+> [!WARNING]
-⚠️ **Warning:** This project is incomplete and not ready for general use.
+> This project is incomplete and not ready for general use.

 ## What is this?
 In Valve games, the Game Coordinator (GC) is a backend service most notably responsible for matchmaking and inventory management (like loadouts and skins).
 This project redirects the GC traffic to a custom, in-process implementation.